gmarchiello/2023-Data-Science-Job-Market-Insights/README.md

 - **Strong Demand**: Overall, the top 20 employers collectively offer a substantial total of over **10,000** job postings.
 This figure underscores the growing demand for data professionals across various industries, reflecting the expanding scope of data roles in the workforce.
 ![plot_5](assets/5_plot.png)
+*Bar graph visualazing the top 20 in-demand skills for Data Scientists and Senior Data Scientists*

 ## Conclusion